processone/docs.ejabberd.im/content/developer/guide.md

 ## Requirements

-In order to read and undestand the guide you must be pretty fluent with Erlang programming language and understand basics of the XMPP protocol: there is no detailed explanation of Erlang syntax and/or features and it's assumed that you're familar with such terms as `xml stream`, `stanza`, `c2s`, `s2s` and so on.
+In order to read and understand the guide you must be pretty fluent with Erlang programming language and understand basics of the XMPP protocol: there is no detailed explanation of Erlang syntax and/or features and it's assumed that you're familiar with such terms as `xml stream`, `stanza`, `c2s`, `s2s` and so on.
 If you see these words for the first time in your life you're unlikely to understand the guide.